mosryx/phasma/guidebook.md

 ---

 # Unique Traits

 ## Banshee
+🔮 Ghost Orb | ✋ Fingerprints | 👻 D.O.T.S

+### Unique Identifiers

+* At the start of the game, the Banshee will randomly select a single player as the hunt target.

+* When the ghost performs a roam, if the target is inside the investigation area, it has a 2/3 (67%) chance of roaming to the target.
+This differs from the Phantom's ability in that it occurs more frequently and is tied to roaming.
+This does not occur during hunts.

+* The Banshee checks for their target's sanity when trying to initiate a hunt, instead of the team's average sanity.
+Like most other ghosts, its hunt sanity threshold is 50%.
+This means that the Banshee can appear to hunt from as early as 87.5% average sanity, or as low as 12.5% average sanity, depending on the target's sanity and number of other players.
+If the hunt target is outside the investigation area, the Banshee will still use the target's sanity to decide whether to hunt.

+### Possible Identifiers

+* When a Parabolic Microphone is used, the Banshee has a 33% chance of making a unique shriek-like [paranormal sound](https://static.wikia.nocookie.net/phasmophobia/images/c/cc/NEW-Banshee-Scream.ogg/revision/latest?cb=20220214161628) instead of a whisper or footstep.

+* More likely to perform singing ghost events.

+    * If the banshee performs a singing event targeted at the Banshee's target and the target causes the banshee to disappear prematurely by going near it, then the banshee will decrease the target's sanity by 15% instead of the usual 10%.

+    * Like other ghosts, who the Banshee targets for a ghost event is random and based on distance.
+Being the hunt target by itself does not increase their chance of being the ghost event target.

+### Hunt Behaviour

+* When a Banshee hunts it will ignore all players other than its hunt target, so long as the hunt target is in the investigation area.
+It will not attempt to chase other players nor will it kill them, even if it comes into direct contact with a non-target player, instead passing through them.
+The Banshee will react to Smudge Sticks lit by other players, but this will not allow for completion of the "Repel a ghost while it is chasing someone" optional objective unless the Banshee is also chasing its target when this occurs.

-* *(V) Trait:* Will target a single player, ignoring all other players.
-If target is outside building/investigation area, will hunt normally (i.e. can chase and kill other players)
+* If the Banshee's hunt target is outside the investigation areas during a hunt, it will hunt like any other ghost, chasing any opportune player.

-* *Sound:* Chance of emitting a shriek-like sound via Parabolic Microphone (33% to replace a whisper)
+### Strategies

-* *(V) Test:* During a hunt, have all players hidden inside the building, then let one player attempt to bait the ghost through line-of-sight (LoS) (e.g., by looping); if the ghost ignores the player, then it is a Banshee.
+* During a hunt, have all players hidden inside the building, then let one player attempt to bait the ghost through line-of-sight (LoS) (e.g., by looping); if the ghost ignores the player, then it is a Banshee.
 If the player is chased, repeat with another player.

-* *Sound:* More likely to perform singing ghost events

-* *Range:* Can roam/teleport to the target, leaving a sudden low EMF reading with no clear source.

-* *Sanity:* Hunts based solely on target's sanity (even if outside); no hunts despite low average sanity but with one high-sanity player may indicate them as target, and vice versa.
+* If the ghost hunts above the average sanity of 50%, and one or more players are below 50% sanity, then one of them is the target.
+Likewise, if the ghost refrains from hunting at below 50% average sanity, but one player has high sanity, they can be presumed to be the Banshee's target.

+* Having players act as "bait" with smudge sticks and/or escape routes ready can definitively identify the target.
+Bait players should stand in plain sight and attempt to actively attract the ghost, such as talking into the microphone or holding active electronics; if the ghost ignores them, have another player repeat the process then proceed by elimination until the target is found.
+Alternatively, multiple players can do this at a time, standing separate from each-other and seeing which of them the Banshee rushes for.
+This method, though more risky, is useful either when the sanity-based method proves inconclusive, or when playing on Nightmare difficulty where the Sanity Monitor is not available.
+Ensure that all players are inside the building when performing this test.

+* On singleplayer, determining the Banshee by its target ability is impossible, so one must rely on other potential signs or pieces of evidence.
+The Parabolic Microphone might come it handy, however the Banshee only has a chance of producing its shriek, so it mustn't be ruled out simply because only whispers were recorded so far.
+Start looking for a ghost that does a lot of singing events first.

 ## Demon

+🌡️ Freezing | ✋ Fingerprints | 🖊️ Writing

+### Unique Identifiers

+* The Demon has a hunt sanity threshold of 70%, instead of the standard 50%.
+This does not affect and is independent from its hunt ability, although the hunt does not differ in any way.

+* The Demon has an ability that allows it to start a hunt regardless of current average sanity.
+Crucifixes can block this hunt like any other non-cursed hunt.

-* *(V) Hunt:* Hunt cooldown of 20 seconds, instead of standard 25 seconds (excluding hunts caused by cursed possessions)
+* Demons have a minimum cooldown of 20 seconds between hunts, instead of the usual 25 seconds.

-* *Sanity:* Demons can hunt at 70% sanity and have a chance to hunt at any sanity level (usually rarer than sanity-based hunts).

-* *Smudge:* Smudging prevents regular hunts for next 60 seconds, instead of standard 90 seconds.
-Hunting only after 90 seconds does not necessarily eliminate Demon
+* Smudging a Demon will prevent hunts for only 60 seconds, as opposed to the standard 90 seconds.

+* The Demon has an interaction range of 5 metres instead of 3.

-* *Crucifix:* Effective crucifix range of 5 meters, instead of standard 3 meters
+* The effective range of a crucifix is 5 meters instead of the standard 3 meters.

+### Strategies

 * Having a lazily placed crucifix burn when the ghost would normally not have used it may indicate a Demon, though ghosts could happen to wander away from their room into the crucifix's range

 * A crucifix being used while still on the van wall on 42 Edgefield Road is almost certainly a Demon (usually in the garage)

+* A cooldown of less than 25 seconds (excluding hunts caused by cursed possessions) may indicate a Demon.

+* A ghost hunting between 60 - 90 seconds after being smudged correctly may indicate a Demon.

+    * Note that ghosts do not necessarily hunt after the cooldown is over; having hunts consistently being more than 25 seconds apart do not necessarily eliminate the Demon as a possibility.

 ## Deogen

-D.O.T.S Projector, Ghost Writing, Spirit Box
+🔊 Spirit Box | 🖊️ Writing | 👻 D.O.T.S

 ### Unique Identifiers